AmadejLuxonis/md-box-test/README.md

-# Minimal M8 Controller Box Container Example
+# M8 Controller Box Test Example

-This is a minimal example showing how to run an OAK app that controls the **M8 Controller Box** directly from an **OAK4** device.
+This is an example showing how to run an OAK app that controls the **M8 Controller Box** directly from an **OAK4** device.

 > **Note:** This example works only on OAK4 in standalone mode.
 It is not supported in host-driven peripheral mode because the M8 Controller Box is connected directly to the OAK4 device.

-## Functionality

-This example performs simple GPIO interactions:

-- The LED connected to **pin 18** blinks continuously.
-- When the button connected to **pin 19** is pressed:
-  - The LED connected to **pin 17** turns on.

-This provides a minimal reference setup for applications running directly on the OAK4 device with the M8 Controller Box attached.

 ## Usage